 There is always a ton of observations and insights to share at the end of this exercise, so allow ample time for a discussion between volunteer runners.

-Debriefing topics may include what it means to trust, how it felt to be the runner, why did people slow down, etc. See Reflections tab for more.
+Debriefing topics may include what it means to trust, how it felt to be the runner, why did people slow down, etc. See the Reflection Tips tab for more.

 Practical Leadership Tips